 30 CEUs for the period April 16, 2026 thru April 15, 2028 will be due by 11:59pm EST April 15, 2028

 C) Cost of annual dues

-Annual dues are $150 and will be due EACH YEAR.
-Annual dues will be due on or before midnight EST April 15.
-The midnight EST April 15 date will remain the same for each year.
-Payment of annual dues can be made on the PTBCCT website from January 1st thru midnight EST April 15 of each year.
+Annual dues are $150 and payable EACH YEAR on or before 11:59pm EST every April 15.
+The 11:59pm EST April 15 date will remain the same for each year.
+Payment of annual dues can be made on the PTBCCT website from January 1st thru 11:59pm EST April 15 of each year.

 D) Non-compliant and Reinstatement Policy

 Click here for Information pertaining to the “Non-compliant and Reinstatement Policy”

 Obtaining Continuing Education Units to apply towards

 the CCTT certification examination and to maintain CCTT status

 CCTT’s must obtain 30 continuing education units (CEUs) for each biennial period in order to maintaining their status.
 CE requirements are intended to maintain competence, update current knowledge and enhance clinical skills and judgment beyond the levels required for entry-level practice.
 CE activities must focus on increasing knowledge, skills and abilities related to the practice of Physical Therapy with emphasis on Craniofacial and Cervical Therapeutics.
 CEUs submitted must be supported by a course syllabus and certificate to show proof that the subject matter is consistent with what is outlined by the PTBCCT.
 The courses taken must address one or more of the following areas: Cervical Spine, TMD, OFP, Headaches, Pain Sciences, Oral Surgery, related Dental/Medical Pathology and Sleep Disorders.
 The PTBCCT board reserves the right to review the documentation and approve or disapprove of any submitted course.